gaelgoth/blog/urara/2023/vaporflow-startpage/+page.svelte.md

 ## Lessons Learned

-Working on [vaporflow-startpage](https://github.com/gaelgoth/vaporflow-startpage) has been an exciting journey for me to learn TypeScript and React.
+Working on [vaporflow-startpage](https://github.com/gaelgoth/vaporflow-startpage) has been an exciting journey for me to learn typescript and React.
 By starting with a boilerplate and exploring various open source projects, I was able to develop my own custom browser start page.
-Through this process, I learned the basics of TypeScript and React, as well as how to integrate APIs like OpenWeather.
+Through this process, I learned the basics of typescript and React, as well as how to integrate APIs like OpenWeather.

 ## Conclusion